Ribeiro-Tiago/debtr/README.md

 - optional: if you want a specific android version have the emulator running
 - yarn android

+### Errors running android

+##### :app:installDebug - INSTALL_FAILED_INVALID_APK: Package couldn't be installed in (...) /base.apk code is missing

+No idea what issue this is but `cd android && ./gradlew clean` seems to fix it

+##### :app:mergeExtDexDebug - java.nio.file.NoSuchFileException: android/app/build/intermediates/external_file_lib_dex_archives/debug/out

+It's very likely that this issue appears with fresh gradlew (or after gradlew clean).
+Just run `yarn build:android` and you're good to go

 # Runing locally on ios

 - yarn install